roostaiyan/CudaSharedPtr/README.md

 To upload and download the array of host objects into the Cuda device you can use below functions (To upload a single object, you can set n_elements = 1):

-    void upload_async(const std::vector<T> &data_vec, cudaStream_t stream);
+    bool create(size_t size);//! you can use create to allocate memory or simply upload your data without calling this function void upload_async(const std::vector<T> &data_vec, cudaStream_t stream);
     void upload(const std::vector<T> &data_vec);
     void download_async(std::vector<T> &data_vec, cudaStream_t stream) const;